 - Although rare, the banks have tricked the sender into using SWIFT transfers to earn commissions.

 The consequences of a mistaken money transfer are costly.
 Apart from the expensive fees in SWIFT, customers also face delays.
 The SEPA receiver bank may not accept the SWIFT payment and may reject the transaction overall.
 This leads to the uncertainty of refunds, which may take months to receive.

 What can you do to avoid being overcharged?

-Customers only need to observe minor details when making a transfer.
+Customers only need to observe minor details when making a transfer so that banks can not overcharge you, whether SEPA or SWIFT.
 When setting up an online payment, notice the information your bank is asking for.
-If the bank is making a SWIFT payment, they will ask for the following details, which are not required for SEPA transfer:
+If the bank is making a SWIFT payment, they will ask for the following details to process the payments, which are not required for SEPA transfer:

-A SEPA payment is strictly made in Euros.
-It does not require an account number, branch codes, beneficiary's address, or the receiving bank's address.
+A SEPA payment is strictly made in euros.
+It does not require an account number, branch codes, beneficiary's address, or the receiving bank's address for processing transactions.
 If you notice these details, you are likely making a SWIFT payment.

 Sadly, some banks trick their customers into paying SWIFT fees for SEPA payments.
-Fortunately, the EU parliament voted for European banks to eradicate SWIFT payments within European borders.
+Fortunately, the EU parliament voted for European banks to eradicate SWIFT payments within European borders to make transfers more reliable.
 After 2019, European banks are forbidden to charge you for SWIFT payments within the EU.

-The Parliament vote does not eradicate the problem entirely as banks still resort to these underhanded measures for commission.
+The Parliament vote does not, however, eradicate the problem entirely as banks still resort to these underhanded business measures for commission.
 Suppose you suspect your bank is unlawfully charging you for a SWIFT payment you did not intend to make.
-In that case, we urge that you notify the relevant authorities.
+In that case, we urge that you report it to the relevant authorities.